thiblahute/meson-website/Cross-compilation.md

 ## Mixing host and build targets

 Sometimes you need to build a tool which is used to generate source files.
 These are then compiled for the actual target.
 For this you would want to build some targets with the system's native compiler.
 This requires only one extra keyword argument.

     native_exe = executable('mygen', 'mygen.c', native : true)

-You can then take <tt>native_exe</tt> and use it as part of a generator rule or anything else you might want.
+You can then take `native_exe` and use it as part of a generator rule or anything else you might want.

 ---